dukechronicle/chronline/README.md

 You will be able to run tests at this point, but will not be able to run the server in the development environment until you supply the `config/settings/development.local.yml` file.
 This is not version controlled since it contains sensitive information.
 You can populate it using the `config/settings/test.yml` file as a template.

-Once the development environment is configured it, you may wish to populate your development database with random data using the command `$ rake populate`.
+Once the development environment is configured it, you may wish to populate your development database with random data using the command `$ rake db:populate`.

 Running tests
 -------------